What Is Breast Cancer in Men?

 Types of breast cancer in men

 Breast cancer can be separated into several types based on the way the cancer cells look under the microscope.
-In some cases a single breast tumor can be a combination of these types or be a mixture of invasive and in situ cancer.
+Sometimes a single breast tumor is a combination of these types or be a mixture of invasive and in situ cancer.
 And in some rarer types of breast cancer, the cancer cells may not form a tumor at all.

 Ductal carcinoma in situ (DCIS)